mcarton/libjsonxx/README.md

 JSON is a string format, C++ has strings but also has integers and floats.
 While libjson++ tries to provide as mainy functions as it can to parse JSON objects it may be annoying and error prone to handle to do it by hand in the code.
-Plus, we may not want to deal with JSON objects all over the codes and instead want to use more expressive classes. libjson++ provides the 'model' concept to solve this problem, a model is an object discribing how to transform a JSON object into a C++ object and vice-versa.
+Plus, we may not want to deal with JSON objects all over the codes and instead want to use more expressive classes. libjson++ provides the 'model' concept to address this problem, a model is an object discribing how to transform a JSON object into a C++ object and vice-versa.
 ```c++
 #include <iostream>
 #include "json/model.h"